rkoeninger/ShenScript/docs/internals.rst

    Syntax pre-processor that evaluates Shen code provided as an argument and then inlines the resuling JavaScript AST in the surround rendered JavaScript at that location.

    :param Ast: Code that will build a JavaScript AST.

+.. function:: (js.ast.render Ast)

+   Renders the string source code representation of a JavaScript AST.

+   :param ast Ast: Code to be rendered.
+   :returns:       String representation of that :shen:`Ast`.